islamic-network/waf/README.md

 This project is stable but has a basic feature set.
 It also gets updates, often, but a breaking change will go in a new major version.

 Some of the things to do are listed under [issues](https://github.com/islamic-network/waf/issues).

+## Contributions and Support

+Pull requests are always welcome.
+For feature requests, please feel free to raise an issue.

+You can also join the Islamic Network Discord Server to discuss the WAF or any of the other apps or APIs @ https://discord.gg/FwUy69M.

 ## Why was it written?